RVAILab/webapp-starter-kit/README.md

 ### Project-Wide Rules

-The `.cursorrules` file at the root of this project provides global guidance for the entire codebase, including:
+The `.cursorrules` file at the root of this project provides global guidance to the cursor agent for the entire codebase, including:

 - **Technical Standards**: Guidelines for TypeScript usage, Next.js best practices, and mobile-first design
 - **Development Approach**: Standardized pacing, scope control, and communication protocols